MicrosoftDocs/Hololens/hololens/hololens-recovery.md

 1. On the next screen, select **Manual package selection** and then select the installation file contained in the folder that you unzipped in step 4.
 (Look for a file with the `.ffu` extension.)
 1. Select **Install software**, and follow the instructions.

->[NOTE]
+> [!NOTE]
->You can also reset your device directly from your headset by going to Settings -> Update & Security -> Reset & recovery -> Reset this device.
+> You can also reset your device directly from your headset by going to Settings -> Update & Security -> Reset & recovery -> Reset this device.
 When you reset in this manner, all user accounts will be removed and all data will be erased.

 ### Hard-reset procedure